shelbybachman/studymanageR/notes.md

 ### project setup

-- `initialize_project()`: creates directory structure for project, project-specific metadata file, and initializes git repository
+- `initialize_project()`: creates directory structure for project, initializes R project, initializes git repository, creates project-specific metadata file

+  - `usethis` options allow user to specify whether project is an RStudio Project or not (regardless, `here` will work after this)
-- RStudio project setup: at this stage, user should create R project manually, ideally with [these](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) specifications
+  - R project could then be manually adjusted to have [these](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) specifications

 ### literature search